FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 ![Legs](https://i.imgur.com/1XaKx59.jpg)

-Now for the RGB Led (Common Cathod)
+Here is the schematic of a RGB Led (Common Cathod) :
 ![RGB](https://i.imgur.com/EY7nPWp.png)

 Put the led on the 7th column like this :